 Our sixth reference to the first day of the week, or Sunday, is found in John 20.

-Was the early church celebrating the Sabbath on this day?
+Was the early church celebrating the Sabbath on Sunday?
 Were they gathering to commemorate the death of Jesus that had just occurred a few days before?
 No!
 They gathered in a certain place and shut the door out of FEAR of the Jews who had just instigated Jesus' murder!

 Did Paul conduct services?

 Was there a collection?

 Let us look at the final location in the New Testament where the term "first day" is used to justify having a church service on Sunday.

-Notice that the above verse does NOT mention a collection being taken up for the ministry or for evangelism.
-This is NOT a freewill offering made in order to help the local church pay its bills.
-Things were collected for the SAINTS (verse 1).
-What was being collected?
-Not money but FOOD!
+What was being collected by the Corinthian church?
+Not money but food!
 Where was it being collected?
 It was gathered at a person's home!
 Paul was encouraging the Corinthians to help their poor brethren in Judea, who were suffering from a severe drought, with food.
-Paul also mentions this relief effort to the church in Rome (Romans 15:25-26, 28).
+Paul also mentions this relief effort to the Christian church in Rome (Romans 15:25 - 26, 28).

-The Bible does not contain a shred of evidence that shows that God, Jesus or early New Testament leaders CHANGED the day of worship from Saturday to Sunday.
-Scripture does not support conducting church services on any day but the seventh.
-For information on how the interplay of the Roman Empire, Jews and religious politics led to worshipping God on a day different than what the fourth commandment say, we highly suggest reading the book From Sabbath to Sunday.
+The Bible does not contain a shred of evidence that shows that God, Jesus or early New Testament leaders change the day of worship from Saturday to Sunday.
+Scripture does not support conducting church services on any day but the seventh which is the weekly Sabbath.